Cold water changes everything.

 - based around ingredients that do not feel too heavy for the conditions

-This does not mean every cold-water bait has to be ultra-soft or ultra-soluble.
+That does not mean every cold-water bait has to be ultra-soft or ultra-soluble.
 It means you should stop asking, “How rich can I make this?” and start asking, “How sensible is this bait for cold conditions?”
-That is the much better question.
+That is the better question.
+Read Carp Bait Guide for Michigan Lakes as well for additional information .

 Best Cold-Water Bait Types